breethomas/guiceworks/README.md

 ```

 ## WIP
-- Styles around the blocks
-- Clean up the CS
-- Bug on some rendering?
+- CMSimplify
+- Add real copy
+- Add a Rake task for pulling the db
+- Revisit carousels?